White stork nest update - May 2019

-Over the past week, the team at the Knepp Estate have been keeping a close eye on the nesting white storks due to some observed changes in their behaviour.
-The eggs that the pair has been brooding were due to start hatching from the end of May and the female was seen sitting tight on the nest during a period of rainfall on Wednesday 29th.
-However, she was seen leaving the nest on Thursday lunchtime and although the pair have visited the nest a number of times since then, they have not been seen sitting at all.
+During May 2019 the team at the Knepp Estate kept a close eye on the nesting white storks due to some observed changes in their behaviour.
+The eggs that the pair has been brooding were due to start hatching from the end of May and the female was seen sitting tight on the nest during a period of rainfall on Wednesday 29th May.
+However, she was seen leaving the nest at lunchtime the following day and, although the pair have visited the nest a number of times since then, they have not been seen sitting at all.
 We have now concluded that the likelihood is, sadly, they have failed to hatch or rear young this year.

 Although this news is disappointing, it is not unexpected due to the immaturity of the pair, with this being their first breeding attempt.
 In due course, we will use a drone to view the contents of the nest once we know it is safe to do so without causing disturbance, so that we can see whether or not the eggs hatched and if there are any signs as to why the nesting attempt failed.
 Despite this disappointing news, the team is hopeful that they will return next year and attempt to nest again, but with more success.